-Unless UTC grants a Complainant's Request for Limited Action (Section III.A.5) and decides not to further investigate a report of Prohibited Conduct, the investigator(s) selected by UTC will conduct the investigation in a manner appropriate in light of the circumstances of the case, which will typically include interviews with the Complainant, the Respondent, and any witnesses.
+Unless UTC determines that it will not investigate a report of Prohibited Conduct following a Complainant's request for confidentiality (Section III.A.5), the investigator(s) selected by UTC will conduct the investigation in a manner appropriate in light of the circumstances of the case, which will typically include interviews with the Complainant, the Respondent, and any witnesses.
 As part of the investigation, UTC will provide an equal opportunity for the Complainant and the Respondent to be heard, to submit information, and to identify witnesses and other evidence.
 The interviews will be supplemented by the gathering of any physical, documentary, or other evidence, as appropriate and available.
 The investigation is designed to provide a fair and reliable gathering of the facts.
 The investigation will be thorough and equitable, and all persons will be treated with appropriate sensitivity and respect.
 The investigation will be conducted in a manner that is respectful of individual privacy concerns.
 Investigations usually will be conducted by the Office of Student Conduct.